craftech-io/module-installer/README.md

 That's it!

-## Create Your Own Craftech Modules
+## Create Your Own Modules

-You can use `craftech-install` with any GitHub repo, not just repos maintained by Craftech.
+You can use `module-install` with any GitHub repo, not just repos maintained by Craftech.

 That means that to create an installable Script Module, all you have to do is put it in the `modules` folder of a GitHub repo to which you have access and include an `install.sh` script.
 To create a Binary Module, you just publish